-The Brazilian Government strongly enforces immigration and entry laws.
-If you arrive without a valid visa, you will be sent back to the country of departure on the next available flight.
+The Brazilian Government enforces immigration and entry laws.
+If you arrive without a required visa, you will be sent back on the next available flight.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an

 Embassy or Consulate of Brazil for up-to-date information.

 If you travel through the United States, you must meet US entry/transit requirements.
 Check with your nearest

 Embassy or Consulate of the United States for visa requirements before you travel.